 How To Become An Electrical Engineer

-Are you fascinated with electric motors, communications systems and radar systems?
-Do you want to come up with better ways to harness electrical power?
-If the answer to both these questions is yes then you can consider becoming an electrical engineer.
-In this profession, you will have the opportunity to work on and improve products that generate or are powered by electricity.
+An electrical engineer works on and improve products that generate or are powered by electricity.
 For the automotive enthusiast, these include the wiring and electrical systems found in cars and airplanes.

 You will be performing detailed computations to come up with standards and specifications that need to be followed for manufacturing, building and installing electrical products.
 From production to installation of electrical equipment, you are on top of the entire process in order to make certain that specifications, standards and engineering codes are followed.